KentoAdachi/FinalYearProject/report/readme.md

 我々は、大量の写真に手作業でラベリングを行った。
 #### 英訳
 Before recognizing characters, we extract the label region including character strings to be recognized from the photograph.
 By doing this, it is possible to suppress the detection of metabolism of characters and to reduce the calculation amount.
-To recognize the label area, use YOLO as before.
+To detect the label area, use YOLO as before.
 First of all, we do labeling on a plain picture.
 Labeling is to give additional information such as classes and their coordinates included in images to original data, and machine learning learns based on this annotation data.
 For training data, we use photographs of streetlight poles shot from in-vehicle camera.
 The structure of YOLO's annotation data is simple and is expressed as {height of width object of center y coordinate object of center x coordinate object of category number object}.